xujizhong/video-translate/README.en.md

 ## 🖥️ Supported Video Platforms

-This tool, as a browser extension, supports the following mainstream video platforms:
+This tool, as a browser extension, supports the following mainstream video platforms.

-- **YouTube** - World's largest video sharing platform
-- **Bilibili** - China's leading video platform with danmaku
-- **TED** - Ideas worth spreading

 Supports all websites using the HTML5 standard `<video>` tag, covering the vast majority of modern video sites.